n8n-io/n8n-heroku/README.md

 Refer to the [Heroku n8n tutorial](https://docs.n8n.io/hosting/server-setups/heroku/) for more information.

+If you have questions after trying the tutorials, check out the [forums](https://community.n8n.io/).

 ## Enabling user management

 The default configuration enables basic auth as a fast and simple way to authenticate n8n users.
 If you prefer the more advanced user management functionality of n8n, add the variables from [this guide](https://docs.n8n.io/hosting/user-management/) to your [Heroku config vars](https://devcenter.heroku.com/articles/config-vars#using-the-heroku-dashboard).